 Blue Ridge CTC, in order to maintain a safe campus environment, has an emergency notification system (known as E2Campus).
 Students will be asked each year to update their contact information in our student information system.
 At the time of enrollment, students are given an option to sign up for the E2Campus Alerts.
-If they sign up to participate, they will be notified through text messaging and/or email of any serious emergency situation on campus danger to the college's students and staff, the BRCTC President, or his or her duly appointed representative, will, without delay, and taking into account the safety of the school's population, issue an Emergency Notification.
+If they sign up to participate, they will be notified through text messaging and/or email of any serious emergency situation on campus

+As previously stated, it is the policy of Blue Ridge CTC to issue Timely Warnings using the E2Campus system in an effort to notify the college community about certain crimes occurring or those criminal activities that may be imminent in and around our campuses in a timely manner.
+For the purposes of the Emergency Notification policy, upon receipt of an imminent threat or danger to the college's students and staff, the BRCTC President, or his or her duly appointed representative, will, without delay, and taking into account the safety of the school's population, issue an Emergency Notification.
 Upon notice and confirmation by college administrators, via Federal, State, County or local emergency management agencies, e.g. FEMA, West Virginia State Police, or Berkeley County Department of Homeland Security, the campus community will be immediately notified of any significant emergency, including those that are weather related, situations of terrorism, an active shooter event, an environmental or natural disaster or an immediate threat to the health or safety of students or staff.
 Notifications may only be withheld if they would compromise efforts to contain the emergency, or provide assistance to a victim, e.g. certain active shooter situations may mandate more discrete notification methods.
 The E2Campus system will be used to provide instructions and information to all, or an affected segment of the student population who have opted into the system before, during and after a situation where student health and safety may be compromised due to a natural disaster, criminal activity, and/or a public health threat.
 The system is equipped to segment the emergency notification process, allowing for the notification of only those locations or campus sites affected by the impending threat.